MutationDigitale/craft3-translate/README.md

 php craft install/plugin translate
 ```

-You can now edit your tranlastions in the control panel `/admin/translate`.
+You can now edit your translations in the control panel `/admin/translate`.

 You have a special permission for the Translate plugin `Update translations`